 Figure 26: In your view, should adjudicators' decisions be publicly available?
+Based on 156 received responses

 The questionnaire then asked the 52% of respondents who disagree with any publication of decisions to elaborate why.
 The most frequently cited reasons were: